 The per-unit cost of a T-14 MBT is estimated to be around $3.8 million.

 The Russian Ground Forces are still expected to receive around 100 T-14 MBTs by 2020.
 In February, the MoD placed an order for two T-14 battalions with each unit expected to receive around 40 T-14 MBTs.
 The Russian Ground Forces are presently operating 16-20 T-14s prototypes for evaluation and testing.
 The first T-14 MBT will purportedly be deployed with the 1st Guards Tank Regiment of 2nd Guards Tamanskaya Motor Rifle Division, garrisoned in Moscow and part of Russia’s Western Military District.

 “The -14 (…) is one of the world’s first battle tanks to feature an unmanned turret,” I explained in August 2017.
-“The MBT’s main weapon system is a 2A82 125-millimeter smoothbore cannon, capable of firing high-powered munitions (10 shots a minute at an effective range of up to 7 kilometers).
-The 125-millimeter variant will be replaced with a more powerful 152 mm cannon in later versions.”
+“The MBT’s main weapon system is a 2A82 125-millimeter smoothbore cannon, capable of firing high-powered munitions (10 shots a minute at an effective range of up to 7 kilometers).”
+The 125-millimeter variant may be replaced with a more powerful 152 mm cannon in later versions, although this would reduce the T-14s ammunition capacity and likely require a complete re-design of the platform.
 Final operational evaluation for the T-14 has been scheduled for 2019.